Double pole $S$-matrix singularity in the continuum of $^7$Be: Theoretical Framework

-yielding complex eigenvalues $E_\alpha = \epsilon_\alpha - i \Gamma_\alpha/2$, where the real and imaginary parts correspond to the energy and decay width of the nuclear state, respectively.
+The many-body Hamiltonian $\hat{H}$ is then diagonalized in this complex-energy basis: $ \hat{H} |\Psi^{J}_\alpha\rangle = E_\alpha |\Psi^{J}_\alpha\rangle$, yielding complex eigenvalues $E_\alpha = \epsilon_\alpha - i \Gamma_\alpha/2$, where the real and imaginary parts correspond to the energy and decay width of the nuclear state, respectively.
 This formalism allows the GSM to naturally describe the interplay between bound and continuum states, providing a microscopic and unified treatment of weakly bound nuclei, resonances, and the transition between discrete and continuum nuclear dynamics.

 For a resonant state, with complex energy $E_\alpha = \epsilon_\alpha - i \Gamma_\alpha/2$, the time evolution of the wavefunction:

 exhibits an exponential decay with the halflife $T_{1/2} = \hbar\ln2/\Gamma_\alpha$.
 In this context, the expectation value of an operator $\hat{O}$ becomes complex: